 Prominence: approx. 65m

 At 928m Suchawa is the second highest hill in these mountains.
 It is the highpoint of a three-summit massif which towers over the valley and dirt road linking the resort of Sokołowsko to the Andrzejówka Hut.
 The massif's western summit is called Włostowa (903m), the middle peak is Kostrzyna with a conical top (906m), whilst Suchawa forms the eastern part of the massif.
 Just east of Suchawa, beyond a relatively deep valley, rises Waligóra.
 The top of Suchawa only affords a limited view, to the north-west.
 Far better views are provided by the nearby top of Kostrzyna.
 But on the northwestern slope of Suchawa a unique phenomenon in the Sudetes can be seen: An active cliff-talus system within the forest zone. (!
 Please do not try to climb the rocks or tread on the talus cone for two reasons: 1- the place has been designated a nature monument; 2 - the rock is extremely chossy.
 However, one can climb up around the talus and cliff, which involves walking elusive deer paths as well as bushwhacking.)
+It has developed in the upper part of a deep-seated landslide.
+Ancient landslides, which are believed to have been active some 10,000 years ago, are common in the Suche Mountains as the igneous bulk of the mountains is underlain by clayey sedimentary rocks.

 German name: Spitzberg